iSoron/uhabits/README.md

-# µHabits
+# Habits Tracker

-µHabits is a simple app for building and tracking habits on Android.
+Habits Tracker is a simple and beautiful app for tracking the progress of your habits on Android.
+Features detailed graphs and statistics.
+It is completely ad-free and open source.

-<sub>This software is in alpha stage.
-Expect occasional bugs and incomplete features.
-Suggestions and pull requests are very welcome.</sub>

 ## Features

-* A **simple and beautiful interface**, following material design guidelines.
+* **Simple and beautiful interface**, following the Material Design guidelines.

-* Advanced algorithm for calculating the **strength of the habits**.
+* **Advanced algorithms for calculating the strength of your habits**.
 Every repetition makes your habit stronger, and every missed day makes it weaker.
-A single missed day after a long streak, however, will not completely destroy your entire progress.
+A few missed days after a long streak, however, will not completely destroy your entire progress.
+* **Detailed graphs and statistics**, showing how did you habits improve over time.
+Scroll back to see the complete history of your habit.

-* Support for both **daily habits** and habits with more **complex schedules**, such as 3 times every week; one time every other week; or every other day.
+* Support for both **daily habits** and **habits with more complex schedules**, such as 3 times every week; one time every other week; or every other day.

-* Habit **reminders**, at a chosen hour of the day.
+* **Habit reminders** at a chosen hour of the day.

-* **Complete history** of your habit strength and repetitions.
-Scroll back and see how did your habits improved (or not) over time.

-* **Current streak** and past streaks.
+* **Support for Android Wear**.
+Reminders can be checked or dismissed from the watch.
+* **Completely ad-free and open source**.
+There are absolutely no advertisements, annoying notifications or intrusive permissions in this app, and there will never be.
+The complete source code is available under the GPLv3.

 ## Screenshots